Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Neurobiology of Attachment

-Further exploring the neural mechanisms underlying attachment formation and maintenance
+Further exploring the neural mechanisms underlying attachment formation and maintenance in biological systems, providing deeper insights for AI modeling.

 Digital Relationship Dynamics